 Today’s enterprise customers are demanding more flexible, open, and cloud-based WAN technologies, as opposed to proprietary or specialized WAN technology that often involves expensive fixed circuits and proprietary hardware.
 Software Defined Wide Area Network (SDWAN) delivers an enterprise-grade, secure, and simple cloud-enabled WAN connection with as much open and software-based technology as possible.

-Anunta’s deep-domain knowledge of SDWAN solutions products from leading OEMs such as Citrix and VMware enables you to provision scalable networks for your end-users over cloud.
+Anunta’s deep-domain knowledge of SDWAN solutions from leading OEMs such as Citrix and VMware enables you to provision scalable networks for your end-users over cloud.

 Our technology partners